yWorks/yfiles-angular-integration-basic/README.md

 git clone https://github.com/yWorks/yfiles-angular-integration-basic
 ```

-Then, extract a yFiles Evaluation package beside it and run
+Then, extract a yFiles Evaluation package besides it and run

 ```
 npm install